 Ah, to see the Ephesus ancient city ruins is to see one of the world’s most significant historical sites.
 The colourful timeline of Turkey’s history means the country is awash with historical sites dating from many civilizations.
 Out of all them, Ephesus is probably the most well-known, attracting thousands of visitors every day.
 Ephesus ancient city is to Turkey what the pyramids are to Egypt or the Colosseum to Rome, and every year, an average of 3 million people walk through its gates.

 As a pinnacle point of early Christian heritage, Ephesus was also home to the famous Temple of Artemis, one of the world’s seven ancient wonders.
 Stories of Saint John and Paul and the Virgin Mary also exist as they spent time in the city.
 Indeed, it is a marvellous open-air museum, and the extensive excavation work carried out on Ephesus must be admired.

-The city has an interesting and extremely diverse timeline but historians have dated the first construction and signs of habitation back to the 10th century BC.
-It’s most prominent era however was when it came under the control of the Romans in 129 BC.
-By this time, it was a successful sea trading port and centre of excellence for politics and philosophers.
-It was also destined to be historically known as one of the seven churches of Revelation as mentioned in the Bible.
+Ephesus city has an exciting and highly diverse timeline, but historians have dated the first construction and signs of habitation from the 10th century BC.
+However, its most prominent era was when it came under the control of Rome in 129 BC.
+Ephesus was a thriving sea trade port and the most important centre of excellence for politics and philosophers by this time.

 Visiting Ephesus Ancient City Ruins